deadlyvipers/dojo_rules/introduction.md

-Hello i'm Jaume and I'm glad to qork with you
+Hello i'm Jaume and I'm glad to work with you, and my favourite codeschool path is ruby.
-My Favourite course is Rails For Zombies!